-Queen of the South v Hamilton Academical
+Hamilton ease aside 10-man Queens

 Post update

-Foul by Josh Mullin (Hamilton Academical).
+Foul by Josh Debayo (Queen of the South).

 Post update